walmartlabs/lumbar/docs/lumbar.md

 An entry in the scripts or styles array is either a plain filename with relative path and or an object that offers more granularity for the file.
 If its a filename then an entry like, “init.js” would be appropriate.
 If we wanted to introduce the init.js file only under specific conditions then we would list it as an object and give init.js the value to the src attribute.
 In that same object we would add a platform(s) attribute and list the platforms we wanted init.js to be included with.
 If we were targeting the ipad and iphone platforms our entry would look like this: { “src”: “init.js”, “platforms”: “ipad”, “iphone” }.

-Now as we’re building our modules and pulling in the javascript files we constantly check to see if they are a match in the “templates” section.
-If they are then we also add those templates to our module.
+Now as we are building our modules and pulling in the javascript files, each one is checked to see if its assocaited with an entry in the _templates_ section.
+The association is made if the name of the javascript src file, including path, is is a match to a key in the _templates_ seciton.
+If there is an association, then we also add those templates to our module.
 As an example, if we added another entry as “header.js” and also happened to have “header.js” listed underneath the templates section, then we would pull in the templates given there.

+#### Packages ####

+Third, lets discuss the packages section.
+This section lets you define how you would like the “platforms” organized.
+Each package is associated with a key.
+The purpose of this key is discussed below.

+Each package defines the platforms and modules its associated with.
+The packages are a one-to-many relationship with a platform.
+Thus the package is said to target these platforms.
+Or rather, what platforms does this package deliver on?
+If no platforms are listed then all the platforms are targeted.

+Each package defines a one-to-many relationship with modules.
+[Modules] are discussed next, but suffice it to say that modules are groupings of code, stylesheets and templates.
+This relationship establishes what modules the package includes.
+If no modules are listed than all the modules are targeted.

+The last attribute is combine.
+Setting combine to true results in one file being output with the name given for the package.
+This one file will include all the output from the modules given.
+This one file will be output to the directories given in platforms.

+For example, if we listed “foo” for the platform, and “bar”, “baz” for the modules under the “default” package, then we would combine the bar and baz modules into a file named default.js under the foo directory.

+[TODO: Discuss reason for having multiple packages in greater detail.]

 #### Templates ####

 Next to last, is the templates section which lists out all the views for a given key.
 Views are a mixture of html and logic using either handlebars or mustache.
 When templates are found they are automatically compiled and included into the module requesting it.

+[TODO Needs work.
+Mention keywords like 'precompile'].

 #### Styles ####

 Finally the templates sections lists out all the views for a given key.
 Styles are a mixture of css and and logic using Stylus.

-[Kevin-Not quite to sure what happens here yet]
+[TODO Discuss further]

 #### Summary ####

 We just discussed the six (6) major sections of the lumbar.json configuration file.
-The application, platforms, packages, modules, templates, and styles sections are very important instruction sets for lumbar to work properly.
+The [_application_](#application), [_platforms_](#platforms), [_packages_](#packages), [_modules_](#modules), [_templates_](#templates), and [_styles_](#styles) sections are very important instruction sets for lumbar to work properly.

 ### Scoping ###